Vote for 2023's Best of North Carolina and support your favorite local businesses and travel destinations!

 One of my favorite things about Blue 42’s is the menu, as it’s mostly sports-themed.
 You’ll even notice that they source names and nicknames from colleges in North Carolina.
 The Yolksef and Carolina Blue burgers are a couple of fun examples.

-I personally appreciate clever marketing but also love the really tasty (and affordable) food coming out of this place.
-It’s cozy inside so grab a beer (or non-alcoholic drink), kick back, and enjoy while you wait for your meal to arrive.
+I personally appreciate clever marketing, but also love the really tasty (and affordable) food coming out of this place.
+It’s cozy inside, so grab a beer (or non-alcoholic drink), kick back, and enjoy while waiting for your meal.

 Root and Vine

-One of our favorite things to do is eat and Morganton has plenty of tasty options.
+One of our favorite things to do is eat and Morganton has plenty of tasty options like this dish from Root and Vine

 With a massive interior and huge outdoor seating area, Root and Vine is perfect for folks seeking some space to enjoy a nice meal.
-It’s also a lovely spot for date night or an elevated pizza, and also to grab lunch in the middle of your day out in Morganton.
+It’s also a lovely spot for date night or an elevated pizza and to grab lunch in the middle of your day in Morganton.

 Swede’s Cafe

-If you’re browsing around Morganton General Store, you might notice some delicious smells coming from upstairs.
+If browsing Morganton General Store, you might notice some delicious smells coming from upstairs.
 That’s because Swede’s Cafe is up there, serving a tasty breakfast, lunch, or dinner, depending on the time.

 Morganton Breweries and Taprooms